-Rake for the lake
+Rake for the lakes

 Create a rain garden

 A rain garden is a small depression in your yard that collects and soaks up rainwater.
 Usually planted with beautiful wildflowers, rain gardens will add curb appeal to your home while attracting a variety of songbirds and butterflies.
-They also keep our lakes clean by giving rainwater a place to go as it washes off driveways, patios and rooftops.
+They also keep our lakes clean by giving rainwater a place to go as it washes off driveways, patios, and rooftops.

 Sink the rain with porous materials

 Protect our lakes and streams by first limiting the “footprint” of hard, water-impervious surfaces around your home.
 If you’re considering a new patio or driveway, opt for porous pavers or water-permeable pavement as affordable and attractive alternatives to traditional concrete or asphalt.
-During the winter, work to limit your use of de-icing salt, which is damaging to cars, driveways and soils, and pollutes our lakes and groundwater.
+During the winter, work to limit your use of de-icing salt, which is damaging to cars, driveways, and soils, and pollutes our lakes and groundwater.

 Be aware of what you send down the drain